Should You Invest in Alphabet Inc. (GOOG) Now?

-Alphabet Inc. (NASDAQ: GOOG) has a higher price-to-earnings ratio of 20.31x compared to its average ratio, Analysts have varying views on the stock, with 35 analysts rating it as a “buy,” 7 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”
+Alphabet Inc. (NASDAQ: GOOG) has a higher price-to-earnings ratio of 20.95x compared to its average ratio,

 Sponsored